nestjs/docs.nestjs.com/content/fundamentals/provider-scopes.md

 > info **Hint** Import the `Scope` enum from `@nestjs/common`

-Singleton scope is used by default, and need not be declared.
+Singleton scope is used by default and does not need be declared.
 If you do want to declare a provider as singleton scoped, use the `Scope.DEFAULT` value for the `scope` property.

 > warning **Notice** Websocket Gateways should not use request-scoped providers because they must act as singletons.
 Each gateway encapsulates a real socket and cannot be instantiated multiple times.
 The limitation also applies to some other providers, like [_Passport strategies_](../security/authentication#request-scoped-strategies) or _Cron controllers_.